 Accessing the application launcher

-- Alt+F1 opens the K-Menu Application launcher just fine.
+- Alt+F1 or Meta opens the K-Menu Application launcher just fine.

-- Ctrl + number switches to a virtual desktop.
-Use for example Ctrl+1 to access the first virtual desktop.
+- Ctrl+F[number] switches to a virtual desktop.
+Use for example Ctrl+F2 to access the second virtual desktop.

 The lock screen is accessible.

 - Use Tab to navigate the lock screen when active.
 There is one text edit for the password (type your password and press Enter to unlock).

 - There are some additional buttons for shutdown and reboot.